dolapworkshop/dolapworkshop.github.io/dolap-2025/call-for-papers.md

 - What new opportunities and challenges do Data Spaces present for machine learning and AI applications?

+- How can we improve provenance tracking and data bias awareness to enable more trustworthy and ethical analytics?

 We welcome submissions that explore these questions or related topics, providing insights into the future of Data Spaces and their role in shaping the landscape of data analytics and management.